Why Private Nonprofit Colleges Cost Less Than You Think

 A larger price tag isn't always more expensive when it comes to college.
 Read on to see how you can save money by attending a private not-for-profit school.

-The cost of college is a frequent topic of conversation these days—at the family dinner table, in the media headlines, even on the political campaign trail.
+The cost of college is a frequent topic of conversation these days—at the family dinner table, in the media headlines, and even on the political campaign trail.
 Unfortunately, most of the conversations about college costs are based on considerations that are significantly flawed.
 Relying on these considerations can lead to poor decision-making and prevent students and their families from understanding the true cost of a college degree.

 Net price

 The primary basis for evaluating and comparing how much different colleges cost is the “average annual net price.”
 This is defined as the cost of one year of college after deducting gift aid received.
-Gift aid is assistance that lowers a student’s cost that doesn’t need to be repaid, such as scholarships, grants, waivers, etc. By law, every college must have a “net price calculator” on their website.
+Gift aid is assistance that lowers a student’s cost that doesn’t need to be repaid, such as scholarships, grants, waivers, etc. By law, every college must have a Net Price Calculator on their website.

 According to the US Department of Education, public colleges and universities have the lowest annual net price for bachelor’s degree programs on average, followed by private not-for-profit colleges and universities, then private for-profit colleges and universities.
 But while the average annual net price can be a helpful metric, it is by no means a completely accurate way to figure out the average cost of a bachelor’s degree.
 The actual average cost of a degree must incorporate how efficiently students earn a degree.